Table of Contents

 - Karpas (the eating usually of a green vegetable like parsley, or any vegetable that grows in the ground),

-- Maggid (the actual retelling of the story of the exodus from Egypt, including the asking of the famous Four Questions, the recitation of the Ten Plagues, the singing of Dayyeinu, and the drinking of the second cup of wine),
+- Maggid (the actual retelling of the story of the exodus from Egypt.
+It includes the asking of the famous Four Questions, the recitation of the Ten Plagues, the singing of Dayyeinu, and the drinking of the second cup of wine),

 - Roḥtzah (the formal washing of the hands a second time, this time with the blessing),

 - Motzi Matzah (eating the matzah,with its two introductory blessings),